Jiddler/Hyperletter/README.md

 _With TCP-batching turned off:_ Hyperletter can send around 20k letters/second with application level ACKs and around 60k letters/second with the NoAck option.

-_With TCP-batching turned on:_ Depends on configuration, we�ve seen results between 90k and 900k letters/second.
+_With TCP-batching turned on:_ Depends on configuration, we´ve seen results between 90k and 900k letters/second.
 If one of the batched letters requires and ACK the batch as a whole will be ACK:ed and therefore its no big performance difference between ack:ed or non-ack:ed mode.

-Even in no-ack mode Hyperletter will still detect network most failures (on the TCP-level) and requeue those letters if the Requeue option is set on the letter.
+Even in no-ack mode Hyperletter will still detect network most failures (on the TCP-level) and, if the Requeue option is set on the letter, requeue those letters.

 ## Bindings
 So far there is only a .NET-binding, if you like the protocol please submit language bindings for your language.